How to Better Manage Countertop Shop Scheduling

 Set Scheduling Goals and Targets

-When you look at your current scheduling process, if you have one, what are your goals?
+When you look at your current scheduling process, what are your goals?
 Are you simply trying to fill up the day?
-Now could be the time to take a more strategic approach.
+Let’s try to take a more strategic approach.

 As a shop owner, what if you doubled down and considered the following: